 This example, one very near and dear to my heart, comes from NASCAR driver Bubba Wallace.

 I’m pretty new to NASCAR.
-When quarantine hit and it was the only thing on, I started watching and will actually admit that I’m pretty hooked.
+When the pandemic hit and it was the only thing on, I started watching and will actually admit that I’m pretty hooked.
 But if even you’re not a fan of the sport, you’re probably familiar with the name Bubba Wallace after the drama that surrounded him and his team at Talladega.

-A noose was found by a crew member hanging in the garage, NASCAR launched an immediately investigation, and ultimately found that it had been hanging there for months and may or may not have been a garage door pull rope, but either way, it was a troubling situation considering Wallace is the sport’s only black driver.
+During the 2020 season, a noose was found by a crew member hanging in the garage, NASCAR launched an immediately investigation, and ultimately found that it had been hanging there for months and may or may not have been a garage door pull rope, but either way, it was a troubling situation considering Wallace is the sport’s only black driver.

 Anyways, back to this country music conversation.